-Most of the newly crafted images in Myanmar today are crafted in both standing, seated or reclining positions, with the seated position being the most popular form.
+Most of the newly crafted images in Myanmar today are crafted in standing, seated or reclining positions.

-Mandalay Buddha statues owe much of its evolution to the influence of the Thai and Arakan style Buddha images, especially the Jambhupati style.
+Mandalay Buddha statues owe much of its evolution to the influence of the Thai Buddha statues.
 Craftsmen from Thailand were brought in to Burma in large numbers in the mid 1700’s for their expert carving skills.
 These craftsmen implemented their own styles into the sculptures they created with a mix of Ayutthaya and Arakan styles, thus the Mandalay Buddha evolved into its own unique style.